firemodels/exp/NIST_Pool_Fires/README.md

 ### References

-1. E.J.
-Weckman and A.B.
-Strong (1996) Experimental investigation of the turbulence structure of medium-scale methanol pool fires, Combustion and Flame, 105: 245-66.

-2. S.C.
-Kim, K.Y.
-Lee, and A. Hamins (2019) Energy Balance in Medium-Scale Methanol, Ethanol, and Acetone Pool Fires, Fire Safety Journal, 107, 44-53, https://doi.org/10.1016/j.firesaf.2019.01.004
+Falkenstein-Smith, R., K. Sung, J. Chen, and A. Hamins (2019) The Chemical Structure of Medium-Scale Pool Fires, Interflam Conference Proceedings, p.
+2059, London, England, July 1-3, 2019.

+Falkesntein-Smith, R., K. Sung, A. Hamins (2019) Mapping the Chemical Structure of Centerline Profiles in Medium-Scale Pool Fires, National Institute of Standards and Technology, Gaithersburg, MD, NIST Technical Note, in preparation.

-3. A. Hamins, M. Klassen, J. Gore, S. Fischer, T. Kashiwagi (1993) Heat feedback to the fuel surface in pool fires, Combustion Science and Technology, 97:37-62.
+Hamins, A., M. Klassen, J. Gore, S. Fischer, T. Kashiwagi (1993) Heat feedback to the fuel surface in pool fires, Combustion Science and Technology, 97:37-62.

+Hamins, A. and A. Lock (2016) The Structure of a Moderate-Scale Methanol Pool Fire, National Institute of Standards and Technology, Gaithersburg, MD, NIST Technical Note 1928, October.

+Kim, S.C., K.Y.
+Lee, and A. Hamins (2019) Energy Balance in Medium-Scale Methanol, Ethanol, and Acetone Pool Fires, Fire Safety Journal, 107:44-53, https://doi.org/10.1016/j.firesaf.2019.01.004

-4. M. Klassen, J.P.
+Klassen, M. and J.P.
 Gore (1994) Structure and Radiation Properties of Pool Fires, NIST GCR 94-651, National Institute of Standards and Technology, Gaithersburg, MD, June.

-5. A. Hamins and A. Lock (2016) The Structure of a Moderate-Scale Methanol Pool Fire, National Institute of Standards and Technology, Gaithersburg, MD, NIST Technical Note 1928, October.

-6. R. Falkenstein-Smith, K. Sung, J. Chen, and A. Hamins (2019) The Chemical Structure of Medium-Scale Pool Fires, Interflam Conference Proceedings, p.
-2059, London, England, July 1-3, 2019.

-7. R. Falkesntein-Smith, K. Sung, A. Hamins (2019) Mapping the Chemical Structure of Centerline Profiles in Medium-Scale Pool Fires, National Institute of Standards and Technology, Gaithersburg, MD, NIST Technical Note, in preparation.
+Weckman, E.J. and A.B.
+Strong (1996) Experimental investigation of the turbulence structure of medium-scale methanol pool fires, Combustion and Flame, 105:245-66.